 This ornamental grass bares 8 to 12 inch (20-31 cm.) cattail-like flower plumes that change from gold to purple as they mature.
 This stunning purple is echoed in the burgundy red to amber/purple corn-like foliage of the grass.
 Ornamental millet plants grow 3 to 5 feet (1-1.5 m.) in height.

 The seed spikes of ornamental millet plants may be left on the plant to provide food for birds as they ripen or may be cut and used in dramatic floral arrangements.

 The purple foliage of ornamental millet plants adds a lovely counterpoint to a garden either in mass plantings or in combination with other plant specimens and even in container gardening when a tall focal point is required.

 The best time to plant millet is after the danger of frost has passed.
 Ornamental millet needs warm air and soil for germination, so even into June seeds may be sown, especially since ornamental millet plants grow quickly.
-It takes 60-70 days to go from seed to flower.
+It takes 60 to 70 days to go from seed to flower.

 Care of Millet